martasframos/Data-Projects/README.md

 #### 3 Conclusion

 The analysis of the Iris dataset has provided valuable insights into the characteristics and relationships of different iris species based on various features.
-This project aimed to explore the data through visualizations, perform clustering and dimensionality reduction, and enhance predictive modeling through feature engineering.
+This project aimed to explore the data through visualizations, perform clustering and dimensionality reduction, and enhance predictive modelling through feature engineering.
 Below are the key conclusions drawn from the study:

 1- Data Visualization: